Meet the team

 Jenny is based at the company HQ in Bristol and runs the Bristol events.
 She also manages the franchise with a small team in the office.

-In 8 years the company has grown from the seed of an idea to a successful franchised business.
-We’re looking forward to growing the business further – who do you know who could join our team?Contact
+In 9 years the company has grown from the seed of an idea to a successful franchised business.
+We’re looking forward to growing the business further – who do you know who could join our team?Go to Bristol page

 and his skeleton Count Scapula